keejelo/EasyDialogBox/js/history/README.txt

-Obsolete files kept here for historical reference
+Obsolete files are kept here for historical reference